So, tell me something about yourself?

 - Leading a team

 What are the three biggest challenges you face in your job?

 - Time pressure

 - too many meetings

 What factors are most crucial to engineer?
 Sort the following in the order

 - Ability to complete projects on time and within budget

 - multitasking skills

-- Leadership and initiation in solving tough engineering challenges
+- Leadership and taking initiative in solving tough engineering challenges

 - Great communication skills